20 of the best restaurants in Hertfordshire

 Spanish tapas restaurant Los Reyes in Hitchin combines locally sourced ingredients with real Spanish ingredients to create its tapas selection.
 The substantial wine list is made of exclusively Spanish wines to perfectly complement a table full of tapas.

 Somewhat of a “hidden gem” according to customers, Kazoku in Hitchin is “an authentic Japanese restaurant tucked away with an unassuming shop front.”
 Kazoku, meaning family, offers plenty of Japanese delicacies including a selection of tempura including fried oysters, prawns and sweet potato.
-Expect sushi; katsu curries with pork, chicken, prawn or salmon; or donburi, large bowls of rice with your choice of topping that includes steak, salmon and grilled eel.
+Expect sushi, katsu curries with pork, chicken, prawn or salmon, or donburi, large bowls of rice with your choice of topping that includes steak, salmon and grilled eel.

 Popular in Japanese izakayas (pub-like taverns), there are also grilled skewers such as yakitori (marinated chicken), or enoki beef (beef with mushrooms).

-7. Tabure, St Albans & Berkhamsted
+St Albans & Berkhamsted

 Decorated in a homely style with quirky touches, Dylans at the Kings Arms in St Albans is a relaxed dining experience that fuses fine food expected in up-market eateries with the laid back appeal of a pub.
 A penchant for craft beer sees daily changing guest ales and plenty of firm real ale favourites – perfect to accompany your meal.

 St Michael’s Manor Hotel in the centre of St Albans is a peaceful oasis in the city.
-Its multi-award winning Lake Restaurant is named as such because of its views over the lake from the bright and airy dining room.
+Its multi-award winning Lake Restaurant is named as such because of its views over the lake from the bright and airy orangery-style dining room.

 Join the Lake Restaurant for a Sunday lunch with two or three course options, or sample the a la carte, or fixed price menu and vegetarians have their own menu to browse.

-The Foragers are named so for their unique way of sourcing ingredients for the dishes served at the Verulam Arms in St Albans.
+The Foragers are named so for their unique way of sourcing ingredients for the dishes served at The Verulam Arms in St Albans.
 Foraging in the wild for ingredients for their food and drink, there is an ever-changing menagerie of dishes that include ingredients found in the wild.